 It is measured using various quantifiable recruitment metrics that compare one recruitment drive and procedure to another and determine the optimal method for the organization.
 Measuring recruitment success can help you get answers to several questions like:

 Success in recruitment is every organization’s dream come true.
-Too many options can be overwhelming, so here are top 5 recruitment metrics which will give you a glimpse of the progress of your team.
+Too many options can be overwhelming, so here are the top 5 recruitment metrics that will give you a glimpse of the progress of your team.

 When you post jobs all over the network and try to engage with future candidates you would surely want to know which is the best strategy.

 Analyze the performance of various employees hired through different channels and determine which are your key sources.
 Channel funds into the outlets that deliver the highest quality hire, and shut down those networks that just don’t work.
 Hire source is best monitored during the application process with a combination of survey questions.
 The efficiency of a source can also be denoted using this formula:

 Sourcing Channel Efficiency = Number of conversions by channel A

 (-) Average Number of conversions from all channels